Speaking Sicilian: 5 words and phrases to try out in Sicily

 FOLLOWING THE RIVERA

-Amunninni (aa-moo-nin-nee) is the Sicilian way of saying ‘let’s go’ in Sicilian.
+Amunninni (aa-moo-nin-nee) is the way of saying ‘let’s go’ in Sicilian.
 It’s a slight variation from the standard ‘andiamo’, which is ‘let’s go’ in Italian.
 Best to use this one with friends and people you know, as opposed to the local fisherman or fruit seller!
 They might just give you a peculiar look!